ThibaudDauce/thibaud-dauce/README.md

 ### Stack

-You need to install the `stack` build tool first.
-See https://github.com/commercialhaskell/stack for more information.
+You need to install the [`stack` build tool](https://github.com/commercialhaskell/stack) first.
+See [the official documentation](https://github.com/commercialhaskell/stack/blob/release/doc/install_and_upgrade.md) for installation instructions.

 On Arch Linux, just run:
 ```bash